massquantity/LibRecommender/doc/user_guide.md

 >>> model = DeepFM(..., multi_sparse_combiner="sqrtn")  # other options: normal, sum, mean
 ```

 Note the `genre` feature above has different number of sub-features among all the samples.
 Some movie only has one genre, whereas others may have three.
 So the value "missing" is used to pad them into same length.
 However, when using `sum`, `mean` or `sqrtn` to combine these sub-features, the padding value should be excluded.
-Thus you can pass the `pad_val` parameter when building the data, and the model will do all the work.
-Otherwise the padding value will be included in the transformed features.
+Thus, you can pass the `pad_val` parameter when building the data, and the model will do all the work.
+Otherwise, the padding value will be included in the transformed features.

 ```python
 >>> train_data, data_info = DatasetFeat.build_trainset(multi_sparse_col=[["genre1", "genre2", "genre3"]], pad_val=["missing"])